 Deborah Claar is assistant director of academic services where she serves as an academic counselor to juniors and seniors.
 She meets with intra-University and outside transfers to evaluate their credentials, offers professional development seminars, serves on the College Academic Policies & Procedures and Undergraduate Education Committees ex officio, and works closely with the faculty to ensure school policies are being met.
-She also serves as advisor to the Peer Counselor program and the Sargent College Honor Society.
+She is also an advisor for the Peer Counselor program and the Sargent College Honor Society.

 Heather Nicholson is assistant director of academic services.
-She is an academic counselor who advises Sargent freshmen, sophomores, and undeclared students, as well as College of General Studies (CGS) intra-university transfers and internal Sargent transfers.
+She is an academic counselor to Sargent freshmen, sophomores, and advises undeclared students, College of General Studies (CGS) intra-university transfers and internal Sargent transfers.
 Heather runs open houses for interested students and meets with prospective students and their families.
-She is responsible for the spring events for accepted freshmen, coordinates the process for changing majors within Sargent, facilitates orientation for incoming freshmen, and oversees the Dean’s Host program and Student Council.
-She also serves as advisor to the Peer Counselor program and meets with students who are interested in studying abroad or declaring a minor.
+She is responsible for the spring events for accepted freshmen, coordinates the process for changing majors within Sargent, facilitates orientation for incoming freshmen, and oversees the Dean’s Host program and Student Government.
+She is also an advisor for the Peer Mentor program and meets with students who are interested in studying abroad or declaring a minor.
 She is the Instructor for SAR HP 150, Freshmen Seminar and a Title IX coordinator.

 Sharon Sankey is the assistant dean of student services.
 She is responsible for the administration and supervision of all Academic Services Center registrar functions, including registration, course adjustments, grade changes, petitions, student status verification and changes, and international student semester verification.
 She coordinates course and final exam scheduling, and all room requests are confirmed through her office.
 She also manages graduate admissions as well as graduate student withdrawals and leaves of absence.